ilbers/isar/RECIPE-API-CHANGELOG.md

 It's now sufficient to provide only kbuild rules.
 Makefile targets like modules or modules_install as well as KDIR and DESTDIR evaluation are no longer needed.

+### Remove setting of root passwords in custom packages

+Custom packages that are not installed via the IMAGE_TRANSIENT_PACKAGES and set a root password, leak that password via its script in /var/lib/dpkg/info.

+Instead set the CFG_ROOT_PW variable to the encrypted password and use the transient 'isar-cfg-rootpw' package (now installed as transient package per default).